 Although type X collagen is thought to be required in cartilage calcification, its relation to other matrix constituents remains unclear.

-Articular cartilage contains at least five genetically distinct types of collagen, type II, VI, IX, X and XI, which cross-link in a polymeric network to form a fibrillar framework of tissue.
+Articular cartilage contains at least five genetically distinct types of collagen, type II, VI, IX, X, and XI, which cross-link in a polymeric network to form a fibrillar framework of tissue.
 Type II collagen is a major component of this framework and represents more than 95 percent of all cartilage collagens.

 Type X collagen is a minor fibril-forming collagen.
 It is only present in the hypertrophic zone of growth plate and basal calcified zone of articular cartilage.
-Type IX collagen is a minor fibril-nor-forming collagen, covalenty linked to the surface of type II collagen fibrils.
+Type IX collagen is a minor fibril-nor-forming collagen, covalently linked to the surface of type II collagen fibrils.